shanxingg/dataviz/README.md

 -	Github (final codes) – due Nov 2
 -	Report – due Nov 2
 -	Presentation at next class

-o	Think about who, what, and how o	Think about your storyline
+    -Think about who, what, and how

+    -Think about your storyline

 -	Grade will be given after next class

 Netflix’s CEO is impressed with your initial findings.
 Now he asked a few follow-up questions